 The Departments developed a very rough estimate of the total amount of transfers that might derive from this requirement.
-The Departments' estimate assumes that (1) all discounts and surcharges take the form of employee premium discounts; (2) discounts are distributed evenly within both the low-to-average range and the average-to-high range, and are distributed across these ranges such that their mean equals the assumed average; and (3) 70 percent of participants qualify for the discount.
-This implies that just more than one-fourth of plans with discounts or surcharges will be impacted by the cap, and that these plans' current discounts and surcharges exceed the cap by \$86 on average.
+The Departments' estimate assumes that (1) all discounts and surcharges take the form of employee premium discounts; (2) discounts are distribevenly within both low-to-average range and the average-tohigh range, and are distributed across these ranges such that their mean equals the assumed average; and (3) 70 percent of participants qualify for the discount.
+This implies that just more than onefourth of plans with discounts or surcharges will be impacted by the cap, and that these plans' current discounts and surcharges exceed the cap by \$86 on average.
 The 9,600 affected plans could satisfy this requirement by reducing premiums for the 106,000 participants who do not qualify by \$86 annually, for an aggregate, ongoing annual transfer of approximately \$9 million.
 The Departments solicit comments on their assumptions and estimate, and would welcome information supportive of better estimates.